 Online Special Education Master's Degree for Teaching Those with Visual Impairments

-Our Special Education Master of Arts – Visual Impairment Emphasis program will give you the skills and knowledge to help students with visual impairments meet their potential in academic and social areas of their lives.
+Our Special Education Master of Arts – Visual Impairment Concentration program will give you the skills and knowledge to help students with visual impairments meet their potential in academic and social areas of their lives.
 This program prepares you to work with students from birth to age 21 with a special emphasis on the needs of early childhood and elementary-aged students.
 You will also complete meaningful field-based experiences with visually impaired students in your home community.

 Courses are delivered entirely online, which allows you to continue working while obtaining your master's degree.